lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/pracice-exam-time-mode-set-6.md

 - Create a set of Access Keys for the user and attach the necessary permissions.
 ```

-> Authenticate for making API calls to AWS resources
+> [!NOTE] Authenticate for making API calls to AWS resources
 >
 > - Long-term credentials: Access key